PaulPineda/perf/README.md

 # Performance testing module

-Utility functions to aid in the testing of JavaScript performance
+Utility functions for the testing of JavaScript's execution performance